reflexer-labs/geb/README.md

 ## Stability Fee Treasury

+The [treasury](https://github.com/reflexer-labs/geb/blob/master/src/StabilityFeeTreasury.sol) is in charge with paying for oracle calls, paying collateral onboarding teams (in some GEB versions) and providing funds for on-chain market making.
+It can be set up to transfer some of its funds into the AccountingEngine (previously Vow) in case the predicted costs for maintaining the system in the next *P* seconds are lower than the currently available surplus.

 ## Settlement Surplus Auctioner

+This contract auctions all the remaining surplus after GlobalSettlement (previously End) shuts down the system and the AccountingEngine settles as much debt as possible.

+We are looking at alternative ways to drain the extra surplus without giving CDP users, GEB or protocol token holders any advantage when the system settles.

 ## Debt Auction Bid Target

 ## Variable Names You Can Actually Understand :astonished: